plotly/plotly.py-docs/python/scattermapbox.md

 #### Mapbox Access Token

-To plot on Mapbox maps with Plotly you'll need a Mapbox account and a public [Mapbox Access Token](https://www.mapbox.com/studio) which you can add to your [Plotly settings](https://plot.ly/settings/mapbox).
-If you're using a Chart Studio Enterprise server, please see additional instructions here: https://help.plot.ly/mapbox-atlas/.
+To plot on Mapbox maps with Plotly you *may* need a Mapbox account and a public [Mapbox Access Token](https://www.mapbox.com/studio).
+See our [Mapbox Map Layers](/python/mapbox-layers/) documentation for more information.

 ### Basic example with Plotly Express